instagrapi

 You’ll notice we do a call to cl.get_timeline_feed() to check if the session is valid.
 If it’s not valid, you’ll get an exception.

-Putting this all together, we could write a login function like this
+Putting this all together, you can write a reusable login helper like this:

 from instagrapi import Client